balureddy003/DyoAgents/README.md

 # 🧠 Dyogents

-**Dyogents** is an open-source platform for building, orchestrating, and running intelligent teams of LLM-powered agents.
-Designed for enterprises, startups, and developers, Dyogents helps you automate workflows across domains like manufacturing, finance, customer support, and more — with full modularity, governance, and no vendor lock-in.
+**Dyogents** is an open-source platform for building, orchestrating, and deploying intelligent agents powered by LLMs.
+Designed for real-world enterprise workflows, Dyogents lets you compose domain-specific agents into collaborative teams—integrated with your existing systems, governed with precision, and extensible by design.

 > “Composable AI agents working together like your smartest team.”